Kazyel/kazynotes/README.md

 The project is way far from being complete, it would need way more code refactoring and reviewing.<br>
 But, the result is basically what I wanted to get from it, so, I'm very satisfied and ready for next ones!<br>
-Fixed a lot of concepts about making an API and how to consume data from it with creation of contexts!
+Fixed a lot of concepts about making an API and creating a database, also how to consume data from it with creation of contexts!

 ## How the project was made:
 :zap: **The front-end is built in React/Vite with TypeScript as the main framework, I also use:**